• Skip to primary navigation

 Ever wondered how to make crock pot mashed potatoes?
 It couldn’t be easier to make these delicious, healthy mashed potatoes using your slow cooker!

-First off, I’m gonna come clean and share I love mashed potatoes.
-So, I “may” be a teeny weeny bit biased when I say I think these crock pot mashed potatoes are amazing.
+First off, I’m gonna come clean and share I love parmesan mashed potatoes.
+So, I "may" be a teeny weeny bit biased when I say I think these crock pot mashed potatoes are amazing.

 But… these mashed potatoes are amazing 😉